ArgonDesign/alogic/doc/types.md

 #### Sized integer types

-The fundamental data type in Alogic are signed or unsigned integers introduced with the `int` or `uint` keywords, with the number of bits used to represent them specified in parentheses.
+The fundamental data types in Alogic are signed or unsigned integers introduced with the `int` or `uint` keywords, with the number of bits used to represent them specified in parentheses.
 The representation can depend on parameters or
 constants: